fenbf/articles/inludeTest/readme.md

 ##Todo##
 * Classes like SourceFile, HeaderFile and CppFile violates **SRP** (they hold info about a file and at the same time they are used to generate such file).
 Maybe there should be some additional class like *HeaderGenerator*, *CppGenerator* or similar.
-* automatic makefile/project creation would be helpful as well
+* Automatic makefile/project creation would be helpful as well
+* Ability to use techniques like **forward declarations** (and use pointers/referances instead of values) to reduce compile time coupling.
+This would require better *ClassGenerator* implementation